Henri W.PH.E. van den Bergh van Eysinga

-Henri W.PH.E. van den Bergh van Eysinga (born Henri Wilhelm Philippus Elize van den Bergh van Eysinga on 9 August 1868 – 15 April 1920) was Dutch religious socialist.
+Henri W.PH.E. van den Bergh van Eysinga (born Henri Wilhelm Philippus Elize van den Bergh van Eysinga on 9 August 1868 – 15 April 1920) was a Dutch religious socialist.
 He was born in The Hague and he died in Zutphen.
 He was revolutionary and a philosophical writer.
 In his book The soul of mankind (De ziel der mensheid) he describes how children should be raised not to harm anyone and respect life.